Artificial Neural Networks for Predicting Mechanical Properties of Crystalline Polyamide12 via Molecular Dynamics Simulations: Conclusions

 ANN architecture is selected through hyperparameter tuning algorithms and carefully calibrated using the training set.
 The training and validation process produced the best model to be ANN-4, which is proven to be robust and accurate with no significant overfitting.
 The best model is tested against different strain rates, which covers above and beyond the loading rate range of the training set.
 The results demonstrated the predictive power and generalization capacity of our approach, even with strain rates that are much slower or faster than the original data.

 The presented methodology proved to be an efficient way of modeling the microstructurally informed constitutive relation of crystalline polymers, which would be used in macroscale FEM simulations.
-Namely, we presented an approach to accurately predict the mapping between right Cauchy-Green ($\boldsymbol{C}$) and second PK2 stress ($\boldsymbol{S}$) tensors, that shall be utilized to compute the strain energy density of large deformation problems.
+Namely, we presented an approach to accurately predict the mapping between the right Cauchy-Green ($\boldsymbol{C}$) and second PK2 stress ($\boldsymbol{S}$) tensors, which shall be utilized to compute the strain energy density of large deformation problems.
 Once the model is trained, we can simply treat it as a black box for computing the strain energy at arbitrary quadrature points and time steps, corresponding to the current deformation state of the material.

 There are some caveats that need further attention.
 As detailed in Section 2.3, there may be a mechanically induced phase transformation of PA12, which may depend on the particular additive manufacturing method and process parameters such as temperature and printing speed.
 Furthermore, we only considered uniaxial and biaxial tensile deformations in our training set.
-For general loading conditions, such as pure shear, compression, and torsion, the artificial neural network will need more data and the associated ML training procedure may become more complicated and expensive.
+For general loading conditions, such as pure shear, compression, and torsion, the artificial neural network will need more data and the associated ML training procedure may become more complicated and expensive. {Nevertheless, the approached outlined in this work can easily be extended to any deformation mode by obtaining the corresponding MD data set and repeating the ML process.}

-It is worth noting that our current investigation was limited to the fully crystalline form of PA12 for purposes of demonstration.
-The actual material components consist of semicrystalline structures wherein the microstructure comprises both amorphous and crystalline regions.
-However, the presented MD and ML methodologies can easily be adopted to amorphous domains.
+It should be noted that our current investigation was limited to the fully crystalline form of PA12 for demonstration purposes.
+The actual material components consist of semicrystalline structures wherein the microstructure comprises amorphous and crystalline regions.
+However, the MD and ML methodologies presented can be easily adopted for amorphous domains.
 Additionally, considering larger simulation cells, having longer relaxation windows and adopting slower strain rates may be necessary to simulate more accurate and realistic scenarios.
-These matters will be subjected further investigated and will be reported in a separate study.
+These matters will be further investigated and reported in a separate study.